abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 | Temperature scaling | 0.0457 | — |
 | **Isotonic** | **0.0037** | **0.0140** |

-A 91% reduction in calibration error, both overall and where it matters.

 ![Reliability diagram](analysis/calibration_reliability_diagram.png)

+### YOLOv8s: under-confident

+6,754 test predictions — 3.6× fewer than Faster R-CNN, at more than double the precision (0.458 vs ~0.20).
+A far less trigger-happy detector.

+But its scores understate its accuracy at every level: raw 0.07 was correct 32% of the time, raw 0.35 was correct 62%, raw 0.83 was correct 99%.
+Raw ECE 0.249; isotonic calibration reduced it by **93.7% to 0.016**.

+**Output is capped at 0.95.** The uncapped fit mapped high scores to a literal 1.0, but that estimate rested on 4 test samples in the top bin — not statistically supported, and inappropriate to display as certainty in a medical context.
+The cap costs 0.0012 ECE, a trade worth making.

+**Known limitation:** the fit has flat regions where distinct raw scores collapse to the same calibrated value (0.35 and 0.55 both → 0.69), from monotonicity enforcement through noisy mid-range bins.

-**Deployed.** The calibrator is applied in the live demo, so displayed confidences reflect actual precision.
-It is stored as a plain JSON curve (`np.interp` lookup) rather than a pickled model object — version-independent and dependency-free.
+**Deployed.** The YOLOv8s calibrator is live.
+It is stored as a plain JSON curve (`np.interp` lookup) rather than a pickled model object — version-independent and dependency-free, after an sklearn version warning on the original pickle showed that fragility was real.

-Note that calibration does not improve detection accuracy; mAP is unchanged.
-It makes the confidence numbers *honest*, which for a medical demonstration matters independently.
+Calibration does not improve detection accuracy; mAP is unchanged.
+It makes the confidence numbers honest, which for a medical demonstration matters independently.

 ---